Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • Developing our library network to provide innovative local services in person and online.

-• Collaborating with partners to create a cultural programme for the whole community celebrating our rich history and heritage, including our historic Abbey and shaping the future of Reading’s iconic gaol.
+• Collaborating with partners to create a cultural programme for the whole community celebrating our rich history and heritage, including our historic Abbey.

 • Providing the right help at the right time through Brighter Futures for Children, to support every Reading child to have a safe, happy, healthy and successful life by:

-• delivering early help, children’s social care and youth offending services.
-We look after 250 children.
+• Delivering family help, children’s social care and youth justice services.
+We have worked with 3,800 children in the last 12 months and look after 280.

-• delivering education services and support to schools, children and families, including special educational needs and disability (SEND).
+• Delivering education services and support to schools, children and families, including special education needs and disability (SEND).

 • Delivering our strategy to reduce inequality through an innovative place-based approach and focus on skills, education and training.